SeaGL/seagl.github.io/style_guide.md

 As the logo is multicolored, we have limited background color options.
 White and the blue variations described on the color palette are the options for multiple context usage.
 Also, a special blue-white background with gold separation on the ribbon is used.

-A minimum clear space around the logo is required.
+A minimum clear space around the logo is required, about 50% of the diameter on each side.
 Using with small size are not recommended, due to the logo complexity.

 For the online events, there is a special version where the seagull is with a microphone.
 It follows the same restrictions as the classic version.